 The UK is commonly described as being in the midst of a number of crises.
 The coronavirus crisis comes on the back of a set of tumultuous and interlocking crises: From the political earthquakes triggered by Brexit; to the climate emergency; to the ethical questions raised by artificial intelligence and automation; to ongoing ‘culture wars’; to social justice violations and inequality; to concerns around the mental health of children and young people.
 In short, contemporary Britain has a lot to worry about.

-The Mental Health Collective is experimenting with the hypothesis that all these intersecting crises are, in fact, derivative of one major overarching failure: The failure of the Enlightenment.
+The Mental Health Collective is testing the hypothesis that all these intersecting crises are, in fact, derivative of one major overarching failure: The failure of the Enlightenment.
 Enlightenment thinking has constructed a particular set of relationships between knowledge and power, which are reflected in the assumptions which underlie most Western institutions.
 However, there are many other ways of making sense of the relationships between knowledge and power.
 Enlightenment thinking is not the only mode.

-Strathern, E (Forthcoming) Life Goes On: The Death of the Enlightenment and the Birth of the Contemporary #Renaissance @ElsaStrathern
+Strathern, E (Forthcoming) Life Goes On: The Death of the Enlightenment and the Birth of the Contemporary Renaissance @ElsaStrathern

 Pollard, A (2009) Power in Doubt: Aid, Effectiveness and Harmonisation amongst donors in Indonesia.
 PhD dissertation, Department of Social Anthropology, University of Cambridge.